GST on Apartment Maintenance Charges: Exclusions & Inclusions

 1. Maintenance Charges Below Rs.
 7,500

 If the monthly maintenance charges recovered from members are less than Rs.
-7,500 then these charges are not liable under GST on apartments.
+7,500, then these charges are not liable under GST for apartment maintenance.
 Smaller societies with lower expenses can use this provision to reduce their tax burdens.

 2. Water and Electricity Charges